Application file self-hosting with Cloudflare CDN

 Refer to this article to understand how to implement Kameleoon on your website.

-The final step is to replace the default Kameleoon Application JavaScript URL in the installation tag by your Cloudflare URL (eg. <your_website_url_here>/kameleoonjs/script.js if you have chosen this route).
-For instance, let's say you are using the JavaScript File (Asynchronous Loading with Anti-Flicker) implementation method.
-The Kameleoon application file is by default hosted on //SITE_CODE.kameleoon.eu/kameleoon.js.
+The final step is to replace the default Kameleoon Application JavaScript URL in the installation tag with your Cloudflare URL (eg. <your_website_url_here>/kameleoonjs/script.js if you have chosen this route).
+For instance, if you are using the JavaScript File (Asynchronous Loading with Anti-Flicker) implementation method, the Kameleoon application file is by default hosted on //SITE_CODE.kameleoon.io/engine.js.
 You just need to change this URL in the installation tag, replacing it with your own URL.